 - Since elk meat is so lean, you'll want to grease your pan or grill grates so that the meat does not stick.
 I use butter when cooking on the stove, and rub the grates with oil when cooking on a grill.

-- Whether cooking your elk burger in a pan or on a grill, use medium heat.
+- Whether cooking your burger patties in a pan or on a grill, use medium heat.

 - Cook the patty for 4 minutes, then flip it over and cook an additional 4 minutes.
 Cheese can be added a couple of minutes after flipping the burger.

-- Your elk burger is done when it reaches an internal temperature of 140 degrees.
-Using a thermometer is helpful for this, as cooking to this temperature will help you have a juicy burger.
+- Your elk burger is done when it reaches an internal temperature of 140°F. Using a thermometer is helpful for this, as cooking to this temperature will help you have a juicy burger.

 The Best Burger Toppings

 Top your burger with your favorite hamburger toppings.
-While some elk burger afficianados say that ketchup and mustard don't belong, it really is about designing a burger that you think is delicious.
+While some elk burger aficionados say that ketchup and mustard don't belong, it really is about designing a burger that you think is delicious.

 My personal preference is to top the elk burger with caramelized onions and garlic aioli!
 It is also delicious with bacon and an over-easy egg.